willgryan/PAVER/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-PAVER allows for summary interpretation of perceptible omics outputs, like pathway analyses.
+PAVER allows for summary interpretation and visualization of pathway analyses.

 ## Installation